owenbendavies/cms/README.md

 ### Amazon CloudFront

 It is recommended to set up a Amazon CloudFront distribution to serve the Rails assets.
-Once set up, add the distribution url to `ASSET_HOST` in `config/deploy/production.secrets.yml`.
+Once set up, add the distribution url to `asset_host` in `config/deploy/production.secrets.yml`.

 ### Setup data